okayama1/okayama1/README.md

-- 👋 Hi, I’m Patricia Menéndez a Senior Lecturer (Assistant Professor)in Statistics/Business Analytics at Monash University
+-  👋 Hi, I’m Patricia Menéndez a Senior Lecturer in Statistics/Data Science in the School of Mathematics and Statistics at The University of Melbourne (Australia)
 -  My background is maths and stats.
 -  I’m interested in learning something new every day!